PeruDayani/racehub/README.md

 - Update the schema in db/schema.
 - Generate a migration using `npx drizzle-kit generate`
 - Apply the migration using `npx drizzle-kit migrate`
+- Created `npm run migrate` to do both of these.

 ### Supabase User Auth